 The life expectancy of a video will vary depending on how long it is used, if features like brightness are turned up to maximum and if the display is an LED or LCD.
 The average lifespan of an LED video wall is 100,000 hours while an LCD is expected to last around 50,000 hours.

 What are the types of video walls?

-Brightness and contrast
+Brightness and environment

 |LED Video Wall||LCD Video Wall|

 Low end average $40,000-$50,000

 Low end average $5,000-$6,000